 Getting to uncomfortable truths is part of life’s road trip.
 You need to see the sights, hear the sounds, and think the thoughts for it to be properly appreciated.
 You don’t borrow the pictures of others, you take your own shots.
 The point of a road trip isn’t the destination.

 Is their excursion relevant to you?
-I don’t know, did you take the same road?
+I don’t know… did you take the same road?
 In the same car?
 Same weather?
 At the same speed?
 Are you as good a driver?
-Did you break down in the same ways at the same spots?
+Did you break down at the same spots?
 Are you one for detours?

-The essence of philosophy is an autobiographical compendium of a man’s most salient detours.
+Philosophy, the kind that isn’t just sophisticated-sounding symbol rotations, is an autobiographical compendium of a man’s most salient life trips.

 You cannot simply copy and recite these things.
 They will never be yours.